CynderHost/status-page/content/issues/2021-11-10-service-issues-impacting-proton.md

 *Update* - (4:47 PM PST) At this time we have no further information to provide - however, rest assured we're all hands on deck in continuing to resolve all issues ASAP.

 *Recovering* - (4:57 PM PST) We're starting to see a full recovery now.
 We estimate everything will be working as expected in 1-3 minutes.
 Thank you for your patience.

+*Resolved* - At this time, we're marking this incident as resolved as all monitors have returned to normal.
+We apologize once again for any disruption to your business - we take this very seriously and rest assured we'll be making sure this does not happen again.
+Please reach out with any questions.
+A post mortem will be published and posted here once avaliable.